bennettandy/app-client-sample/README.md

 # Android Code Test

-Hi!
-Thanks for applying at Deliveroo. :tada:

 Completing this exercise will help us to understand your Android skills before the onsite interview.
 It's designed to replicate everyday work, but set within an example movie app.
 You'll complete two tasks: review some code changes, then add a small feature to the app.
 Both tasks combined should take 2 hours.

 To get started, clone this repo and take a look around.
 The project should build successfully in Android Studio and the unit tests should be green.

-## Code Review
-*30 mins*

-We've opened a pull request that adds a new __search__ feature.
-You may want to check out and run the branch: `feature_search`.
-Expect a range of issues from trivial code hygiene to serious bugs.
-Review the PR like it's real work from a colleague, focusing on the code changes.
-We evaluate this exercise based on the overall quality of the review, not the number of issues you spot.

-> If you're unfamiliar with GitHub, that's okay: navigate to the PR, select "Files changed" to comment inline on the diff.
-Once you've completed your review, click the green "Review changes" button.
-Detailed guide [here](https://help.github.com/en/articles/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request).

 ## Feature Development
 *1 hour 30 mins*